 - War Elephants: Or War Mammoths in this case, absolutely gargantuan war mammoths corrupted by the power of Chaos with visible mutations such as clawed hand-like appendages at the ends of their trunks.
-And that's not even getting into their unique Regiment of Renown variant, an even bigger mammoth known as the Soulcrusher, a white fur-clad Badass Grandpa.
-Unlike many other beasts featured in the armylist, Mammoths are noted in lore to be not evil, as they are not inherently creatures of Chaos.
-They are, however, highly territorial animals, and very quick to anger, meaning for ninety percent of the population it doesn't mean much.
-They come in three variants; Feral Mammoths, barely trained and prone to going out of control but still deadly, War Mammoths, trained beasts that are clad in heavy spike plates and equipped with a howdah filled with javelin men ontop, and a War Shrine Mammoth, which is a War Mammoth that holds a blasphemous shrine to the Chaos Gods on it's back, and provides heavy leadership buffs to all units around.
+And that's not even getting into their unique Regiment of Renown variant, an even bigger white fur-clad mammoth known as the Soulcrusher.
+Unlike many other beasts featured in the armylist, mammoths are noted in lore to not be evil, as they are not inherently creatures of Chaos.
+They are, however, highly territorial animals and very quick to anger, meaning that for ninety percent of the population the distinction doesn't mean much.
+They come in three variants; Feral Mammoths, barely trained and prone to going out of control but still deadly; War Mammoths, trained beasts that are clad in heavy spike plates and equipped with a howdah filled with javelin men on top; and a War Shrine Mammoth, which is a War Mammoth that holds a blasphemous shrine to the Chaos Gods on its back, and provides heavy leadership buffs to all units around.

 - You Kill It, You Bought It: While playing as Norsca, defeating and incapacitating another Norscan faction leader in battle allows you to immediately confederate the leaderless faction.